Landscape Correspondence of Empirical and Population Risks in the Eigendecomposition Problem: Main Results

 \subsection{General Case with $r\geq 1$}

-With some elementary calculations, we can write the {\em Euclidean gradient and Hessian} of the population risk $g(\X)$ in~\eqref{eqn:def_pr} as $\nabla g(\X) = -\M \X\N, ~ \nabla^2 g(\X) [\U,\U] = -\langle\M,\U\N\U^\top \rangle.$ The {\em Riemannian gradient and Hessian} on the Stiefel manifold are then obtained from the projection of the Euclidean gradient and Hessian:
+With some elementary calculations \MBWbb{involving a Taylor expansion}, we can write the {\em Euclidean gradient and Hessian} of the population risk $g(\X)$ in~\eqref{eqn:def_pr} as $\nabla g(\X) = -\M \X\N, ~ \nabla^2 g(\X) [\U,\U] = -\langle\M,\U\N\U^\top \rangle.$ The {\em Riemannian gradient and Hessian} on the Stiefel manifold are then obtained from the projection of the Euclidean gradient and Hessian~\cite{absil2009optimization}:

 where $\U\in\RRR^{N\times r}$ is a matrix that belongs to the tangent space of $\St(N,r)$ at $\X$, i.e.,